Why is my RV battery not charging? Problems & Solutions

 Step 3: Check the voltage at the plug.
 If there is no voltage, check the fuses under the hood of your tow vehicle.

-1. Check for cabling problems
+1. Check for wiring problems

 Step 1: If you have voltage at the connector but the battery still shows less than 12.8 volts, there may be a wiring problem.

-Troubleshooting steps
+troubleshooting steps

 1. Check the date stamp